Crankstart Foundation - Funder Overview

 Funding Priorities

-Crankstart does not operate traditional grant programs with application deadlines.
-Instead, the foundation proactively identifies and reaches out to organizations aligned with their funding priorities.
+Crankstart does not operate traditional grant programmes with application deadlines.
+Instead, the foundation proactively identifies and reaches out to organisations aligned with their funding priorities.
 According to their approach, "once we have developed confidence in an organization, we lean toward making multi-year commitments for general support."

 Recent Major Grants (2024-2025):

-- Freedom West Community Development Corp: $7 million (2025) - to revitalize a nonprofit housing cooperative in San Francisco's Fillmore District
+- Freedom West Community Development Corp: $7 million (2025) - to revitalise a nonprofit housing cooperative in San Francisco's Fillmore District

 - UCSF Career Pathways Initiative: $14 million (2024) - to train approximately 2,000 San Francisco residents over five years for healthcare positions

-- San Francisco Public Defender's Office Immigrant Defense Unit: $3.4 million (2025) - for immigration defense representation and constitutional services through March 2029
+- San Francisco Public Defender's Office Immigrant Defense Unit: $3.4 million (2025) - for immigration defence representation and constitutional services from March 1, 2025 to March 1, 2029

 - San Francisco Foundation for India Basin Waterfront Park: $20 million - to support development of waterfront park access